Exclusive: These students have a squatter in their house who won’t leave

-A group of students in Salford are being forced to share their house with a squatter who refuses to leave or pay rent.
+A group of students in Salford were forced to share their house with a squatter who refused to leave or pay rent.

 Jack Burns and his four housemates were told in May that a group of tenants would be living in their house on Mildred Street over summer, on a three month contract.

 However, when one student moved in on 1st September, he noticed a random man walking around the house – one of the previous tenants who had refused to move out.

 Despite reporting him to their lettings agent, because of squatters' rights, he couldn't be forced out of the house and the tenants were not allowed to put any pressure on him to leave.

 Jack told The Tab Manchester at the time: "If he feels threatened, he can call the police.
 It's just so unfair."

 The current law states that although squatters can face a £5,000 fine or six months in prison, the owner of a property cannot force a squatter to leave themselves.